Massive New Bird Flu Outbreak Could Be 2022’s Deadly Pandemic

 Shor, who is also the chief scientist at Israel’s Ministry of the Environment, noted that the carcasses of other waterbirds, such as pelicans and egrets, have already been found.

-Israelis have been cautioned not to come near any wild birds that look sick and not to touch any bird droppings.
+Israelis have been warned not to approach any wild bird that looks sick, and not to touch any bird droppings.

-Motro Yoav Motro, Director of Vertebrates and Locusts at Israel’s ministry of Agriculture, said that for now, H5N1 is presenting “like the opposite of COVID.
+Yoav Motro, a specialist in vertebrates and locusts at Israel’s Ministry of Agriculture, said that for now, H5N1 is presenting “like the opposite of COVID.
 Compared to COVID, the chances of [humans] catching this are very, very slight—but unlike COVID, the risks of dying from it if you do catch it are very high.”

 “It is a tragic ecological event,” he said.
 “And we simply do not know how it will end, or where it will lead.”

-Israeli scientists don’t yet know the full scale of the die-off in Israel because of the dangers inherent in fishing around marshes and wetlands while keeping safe from any possible infection.
-Observing birds that shy away from human contact and the urgent matter of retrieving bird carcasses is proving even more challenging because of the lack of waterproof protective gear currently available in the generally arid country.
+Israeli scientists don’t yet know the full scale of the die-off in Israel because of the dangers inherent in fishing around marshes and wetlands.
+Observing birds that shy away from human contact and the urgent matter of retrieving bird carcasses is proving even more challenging because of the lack of waterproof protective gear currently available in the arid country.

 While the disaster is evident in the Hula Valley, in Israel’s fertile north, crane mortality has also been observed in other sites, though not yet in Jerusalem, according to Yotam Bashan of the Jerusalem Bird Observatory.

-For now, no Israeli has been known to be infected by H5N1, but Israelis who were exposed to wild birds are taking the antiviral Tamiflu.
+For now, no Israeli is known to be infected with H5N1, but Israelis who were exposed to wild birds are taking the antiviral Tamiflu.

 Both Motro and Bar Tal noted the heartrending scenes of weak, infected cranes leaning over their dead.
 Cranes mate for life and live in strong family units, Motro said.
 “That means that when one dies, the rest of the family—I don’t know how to define it—but it mourns.”

-The cranes’ close physical proximity to each other and tightly knit family structure almost ensures, he said, that when one crane dies, “a close family member will be the next to die.”
+The cranes’ close physical proximity to one another and tight-knit family structure almost ensures, he said, that when one crane dies, “a close family member will be the next to die.”

 “There is no treatment,” he said, “no way to help.”